7th Engineer Brigade Conduct Limited Visibility Wet Gap Crossing

-U.S. Soldiers assigned to 7th Engineer Brigade, 21st Theater Sustainment Command conduct limited visibility wet gap crossing during exercise Saber Guardian 25 in Frecetai, Romania, June 10, 2025.
-Saber Guardian 25 is an exercise co-led by the Romanian Joint Force Command and U.S. Army Europe that is designed to improve the integration of multinational combat forces and interoperability, enabling allies and forces to operate together, allowing them to communicate more effectively through shared procedures creating war ready Soldiers ready to defend on any front.
+U.S. Soldiers assigned to 7th Engineer Brigade, 21st Theater Sustainment Command conduct limited visibility wet gap crossing during exercise Saber Guardian 25 in Frecatei, Romania, June 10, 2025.
+Saber Guardian 25 is an exercise co-led by the Romanian Joint Force Command and U.S. Army Europe that is designed to improve the integration of multinational combat forces and interoperability, enabling Allies and forces to operate together to communicate more effectively through shared procedures creating war ready Soldiers ready to defend on any front.
 (U.S. Army video by Spc.
 Nathan Arellano Tlaczani)

+["Only One Day 30s" by Mikhail Galkin is licensed under De Wolfe Music Library.
+To request a copy of the 5th Mobile Public Affairs Detachment’s music license please email team@dewolfemusic.com]

 |Date Taken: